lanl/ThunderBoltz/docs/source/quickstart.rst

    import os # Operating system interface for making directories

-   from pytb import ThunderBoltz # Import the main simulation object from pytb.input import He_TB  # This is a built-in He model preset
+   from thunderboltz import ThunderBoltz # Import the main simulation object from thunderboltz.input import He_TB  # This is a built-in He model preset

    # First we will make a folder in the current directory to house
    # The simulation output / logging files.
    os.makedirs("example_sim")

-   tb = ThunderBoltz(
+   calc = ThunderBoltz(

         # Specify internal ThunderBoltz settings.
         DT=1e-10,             # Time step of 0.1 ns.